Driveway or New RV Pad Permits

 Upload a simple site plan showing both the existing situation and the proposed work.

-A planner will email you both the permit number and the fees owing.
-They will also let you know if you need a Right-of-Way permit for this project.
+A planner will enter your application and email you the fee amount.
+They will also let you know if you need a Right-of-Way permit for your project.

 Fees can be paid in the Online Permit Center via Visa, MasterCard, American Express, Discover or eCheck, where you can check out as a guest.